Dates of Project: May 2011 to December 2013

-- The projected increases in obesity-related health-care costs are large enough to make the difference between all American health care programs being financially viable or financially vulnerable in the long term.
+The currently projected increases in obesity-related health care costs are large enough to make the difference between all American health care programs being financially viable or financially vulnerable in the long term.